 All hospitality businesses based in the City of Port Phillip are eligible to apply for a Business Parklet.
 The exceptions are stand-alone bottle shops, tobacco shops, venues with an electronic gaming machine or other gambling components.

-Community, not-for-profit organisations or businesses outside of hospitality can apply to Council separately on an as-needs basis and these will be assessed on their merits and perceived benefit to the community.
+Community, not-for-profit organisations or businesses outside of hospitality can apply to Council separately on an as-needs basis and these will be assessed on their merits.

 What is a business parklet?